 Ringling is a tiny town located in the state of Oklahoma.
 With a population of 869 people and just one neighborhood, Ringling is the 243rd largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Ringling is generally considered to be a blue-collar town.
-37.45% of the Ringling workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ringling, you'll notice that it is more blue-collar than most other communities in America.
+37.45% of Ringling’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ringling is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Ringling who work in management occupations (13.94%), sales jobs (13.55%), and office and administrative support (12.35%).

-As is often the case in a small town, Ringling doesn't have a public transportation system that people use for their commute.
+Ringling is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Ringling have a very low rate of college education: just 8.88% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.